inforkgodara/whatsapp-bulk-messages-without-saving-contacts/README.md

 It is a python script that sends WhatsApp message automatically from WhatsApp web application without saved contact numbers.
 It can be configured to send advertising messages to recipients.
 It read data from an excel sheet and send a configured message to people.

-## Demo
-* Video clip on youtube of the script execution. https://youtu.be/KBe26Kk5d9c

 ## Important Note
 * If this repository helped you to understand at least something new please give star this repository which motivates me to work further for the similar kinds for projects.